bitfocus/companion-module-sony-visca/README.md

 ## Changes

-### v2.3.5 (work in progress)
+### v2.3.6

 - Add Custom Command action
+- Add variable speed zoom and focus actions and presets
+- Add speed controls and variables for PTZF functions
 - Add upgrade script to handle changes
 - Rework actions and presets for consistency and preparing for new features
+- Rework feedbacks, moved text updates to variables
-- Updated documentation to include all implemented actions and presets
+- Updated documentation to include all implemented actions, presets, and variables

 ### v2.2.0